 How does it work?
-What documents, such as a stakeholder engagement plan, FPIC roadmap, or others, has your country produced to guide the FPIC process? grievances, helping to identify underlying issues related to implementation capacity and processes that need to be addressed;
+What documents, such as a stakeholder engagement plan, FPIC roadmap, or others, has your country produced to guide the FPIC process?

-- Improve REDD+ outcomes.
+- Identify systemic issues.
+Information from GRM cases may highlight recurring or escalating grievances, helping to identify underlying issues related to implementation capacity and processes that need to be addressed; - Improve REDD+ outcomes.
 Through timely resolution of issues and problems, GRMs can contribute to the achievement of REDD+ objectives; - Promote accountability in REDD+ countries: Effective GRMs promote greater accountability to stakeholders, positively affecting both specific activities and overall REDD+ governance.